RvstFyth/tcd-text/botpage.md

 ## Curing diseases
 When you eat raw fish or meat you can get salmonella.
 To cure salmonella you have to eat a activated charcoal tablet.
 After taking them it takes a few hours before you are cured.
 You can speed up this process by eating a multivitamine pill before you take the charcoal tablet.
 Multivitamine pills boosts the immune system.

+When you have influenza, apply same steps as with salmonella, but replace activated charcoal tablet with Zanamivir.
+Influenza is contagious, so be carefull with commands where multiple players can join, as there is a huge risk you will infect them!

 ## Changing the bot prefix
 By default this bot reacts on two prefixes, `cd` and `.`.